hannesm/jackline/README.md

 A single contact is active, which can be modified by `PgUp/PdDown`.
-The active contact is shown in reversed foreground and background color.
+The active contact is shown in reversed foreground and background colour.
 Its chat content is displayed in the chat window.
 Certain commands and operations (such as sending a message) require an active contact.